-Travelling to St Petersburg by car from Finland, the Baltic States or from anywhere else is possible as long as you are confident about driving in stressful conditions after you cross the Russian border.
+Going to St Petersburg by car from Finland, the Baltic States or from anywhere else is possible as long as you are confident about driving in stressful conditions after you cross the Russian border.
 There’s an old saying that goes “Russia’s got two problems – fools and roads” and it surely applies even today.☺

 So, are you still thinking to go to St Petersburg by car?
 If so learn more below, and when you're on the road, don't forget that in Russia you drive from the right-hand side.

-If you have got all of the paper work above plus a valid passport, and a Russian visa, then you are all set to go.
+If you have got all of the paperwork above plus a valid passport, and a Russian visa, then you are all set to go.

-When going to St Petersburg by car, ninety percent of the way you will be driving on the M10 highway (one of the busiest and most important highways in Russia).
+When you go to St Petersburg by car, 90% of the way you will be driving on the M10 or M11 highway (two busiest and most important highways in Russia).
 These two Russian highway connects the two largest Russian cities, Moscow and Saint Petersburg, as well the border with Finland.

 When on the road, remember to never assume that Russian drivers to your left will behave in a civilized and sane way (like using their indicators, or stopping at red lights), but rather be careful.
 Pay attention to cars coming in the opposite direction or passing you on the left or right.

 Maybe you wonder now, are Russians really so bad at driving?
 Well...

 ...We don't mean that all Russian drivers are crazy, but unfortunately, most of them are.
 Many Russian people drive aggressively and exceed speed limits almost always, no matter where they drive.
 So, do not expect any courtesy and always look front and back.